yuuyuee/yuuyuee.github.io/docs/design_patterns.md

 ### Visitor

-Visitor is a behavioral design pattern that lets you separate algorithms from the objects on which they operate.
+Visitor is a behavioral design pattern that can separate algorithms and operates from the objects.

 ![Visitor Structure](design_patterns/visitor.png)